dburkhardt/viash_web/content/docs/reference_commands/build.md

 ### Specifying a platform and an output folder

-This builds a viash component based on your [viash config file](/docs/reference_config/config) in a ‘bin’ folder that will use Docker to run:
+This builds a Viash component based on your [viash config file](/docs/reference_config/config) in a ‘bin’ folder that will use Docker to run: